righ/d2a/README.rst

   ...
   [('righ', 30)]

-It receives the following arguments, all arguments can be omitted.
+It receives the following arguments:

 :engine: engine object or database-type (**string**) (default: None).
 When it is omitted, it guesses database type and gets an engine automatically.
 :autoflush: It is the same as `sessionmaker <https://docs.sqlalchemy.org/en/latest/orm/session_api.html#session-and-sessionmaker>`__ (default: True)